Trumps remember George H.W. Bush for unflappable leadership

 - Meet Knickers, the giant cow that is neither a cow nor a giant

-“And through all that he accomplished, he remained humble, following the quiet call to service that gave him a clear sense of direction.
+“And through all that he accomplished, he remained humble, following the quiet call to service that gave him a clear sense of direction.”

-Their statement was issued while the Trumps are in Buenos Aires, Argentina for the Group of 20 summit of rich and developing nations.
+The statement was issued while the Trumps were in Buenos Aires, Argentina, for the Group of 20 summit of rich and developing nations.

+Trump, who upended the GOP establishment with his insurgent presidential campaign, has had a fractious relationship with the Bush family over the years.
+He ran against Jeb Bush, one son of George H.W.
+Bush, in the GOP presidential primaries in 2016, and he was sharply critical of the presidency of another son, George W. Bush.

+In August 2015, Trump tweeted a dig at the presidency of George H.W.
+Bush, writing: “The last thing we need is another Bush in the White House.
+Would be the same old thing (remember “read my lips, no more taxes”).
+GREATNESS!”